laike9m/ezcf/README.md

 2. Be careful importing YAML which contains multiple documents: if there exists keys with the same name, only one of them will be loaded.
 So it's better not to use multiple documents;
 3. All values in `.ini` files are kept as it is and loaded as a string;
+4. Since XML only allows single root, the whole xml will be loaded as one dict with root's name as variable name;
-4. Namespace package is not supported yet, pull requests are welcome.
+5. Namespace package is not supported yet, pull requests are welcome.

 ## Run Tests
 ```